cirruslabs/cirrus-ci-docs/docs/api.md

 an organization, Cirrus CI will try to `POST` a webhook event payload to this URL.

 `POST` request will contain `X-Cirrus-Event` header to specify if the update was made to a `build` or a `task`.
-The event payload itself is pretty simple:
+The event payload itself is pretty basic:

 ```json
 {